 Seeking legal advice from an experienced family attorney can greatly improve your chances of prevailing on a petition for a rule to show cause.
 The process can be quite complicated.
 The pleadings must be in a specific form, and you must give notice to the respondent in a particular way.
 The difference between civil and criminal contempt is very important, but not always obvious at first glance.
 A family lawyer can help you understand this distinction, as well as other important issues.

 During the show cause hearing, you and your attorney must follow strict rules regarding procedure and evidence in order to show that the respondent willfully violated a court order.
 A successful rule to show cause, however, can bring the respondent back into compliance and, hopefully, discourage any future violations of a court order.

 The attorneys at Montagna Law help our clients successfully manage family law disputes involving divorce, child support, child custody, and other issues.
 We practice throughout the Hampton Roads area, including Virginia Beach, Norfolk, Chesapeake, Portsmouth, and Suffolk.
-To request a free consultation, call (757) 622-8100 or complete the online contact form to speak with an experienced divorce lawyer at Montagna Law today.
+To request a consultation, call (757) 622-8100 or complete the online contact form to speak with an experienced divorce lawyer at Montagna Law today.